CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-auth/Lab02-getting-started-page.md

-# Lab 02: Implement Interactive Authentication & Microsoft Graph Integration
+# Getting Started with Lab 02: Implement Interactive Authentication & Microsoft Graph Integration

-Welcome to **Lab 02**, which contains two modules focusing on authentication and Microsoft Graph integration using .NET.
-This Getting Started page provides the required environment setup, access instructions, navigation guidance, and support information.

----
+### Estimated Duration: 30 Minutes

-## Lab Overview
+## Overview

+Welcome to **Lab 02**, where you will learn how to perform interactive authentication using MSAL.NET and integrate Microsoft Graph to retrieve user profile information.
+This Getting Started page guides you through environment access, setup requirements, navigation tips, and support information before beginning your exercises.

-This lab includes the following two modules:
+## This lab contains **Two modules**:

 ### Module 1 — Interactive Authentication with MSAL.NET
 You will: